OpenMandrivaSoftware/os-image-builder/device/rockchip/rockpi4c/README.md

 Installing on Rock Pi 4C
 ------------------------

-* Write the generated rockpi4c.img to an SD card with the write2sd script
+* Write the generated rockpi4c.img to an SD card or EMMC module with the write2sd script
-* Insert the SD card and boot the board
+* Insert the SD card or EMMC module and boot the board
+* If you want to install from the SD card to EMMC on NVME on the board, use the install-openmandriva script in /home/omv